-Procedure for Dealing with Unsatisfactory Progress
+Procedure for Review of Academic Progress

-- 18. If your progress is considered unsatisfactory by the Degree Programme Director, you will be notified in writing of the reasons for this, invited to make a written response and given the opportunity of an interview with your Degree Programme Director.
-Following this notice and any interview, and taking account of all known circumstances, your Degree Programme Director may: - a) take further action under regulation E16 a or b; - b) take further action under regulation E16 c in consultation with the appropriate Dean of Postgraduate Studies, provided that you were invited to attend an interview, including notice that the suspension or termination of your programme was likely to be considered, and advised to bring details of any medical or personal circumstances (with evidence) relevant to your progress.
+- 18. If after review, the Degree Programme Director determines you have not made sufficient academic progress, you will be notified in writing of the reasons for this, invited to make a written response and given the opportunity of an interview with your Degree Programme Director.
+Following this notice and any interview, and taking account of all known circumstances, your Degree Programme Director may: - a) take further action under regulation E16a or b;

+b) take further action under regulation E16 c in consultation with the appropriate Dean of Postgraduate Studies, provided that you were invited to attend an interview, including notice that the suspension or termination of your programme was likely to be considered, and advised to bring details of any medical or personal circumstances (with evidence) relevant to your academic progress.